waledezzeldin/FitCoach/UI_UX/README.md

-  # FitCoach Mobile UI/UX (new Req)
+  # FitCoach Mobile UI/UX (new design)

-  This is a code bundle for FitCoach Mobile UI/UX (new Req).
-The original project is available at https://www.figma.com/design/KhYcQjtn4fjfNenmd6fsDn/FitCoach-Mobile-UI-UX--new-Req-.
+  This is a code bundle for FitCoach Mobile UI/UX (new design).
+The original project is available at https://www.figma.com/design/1DUe9hVY0Ji3XeTPvOppSH/FitCoach-Mobile-UI-UX--new-design-.

   ## Running the code